Audi RS3 Saloon Review

 It’s even fairly easy to drive around town.
 Sure, you’ll feel bumps through the seat more than in the standard A3 but it smooths out jarring thuds from potholes impressively well – especially with the optional adaptive suspension fitted, which allows you soften and stiffen the car’s suspension at the press of a button.

 Unfortunately, there are a few flies in the RS3’s ointment.
 Its burbling turbocharged five-cylinder engine might be hugely strong and sound fantastic from the outside but its enthusiastic crackles and bangs are relatively muted from the driver’s seat.
-It isn’t exactly cheap to run, either – Audi claims it’ll return 34mpg but you’ll be lucky to see a figure in the high twenties.
+It isn’t exactly cheap to run, either – Audi claims it’ll return nearly 30mpg but you’ll be lucky to see a figure in the high twenties if you drive enthusiastically.
 Still, with performance this impressive, that shouldn’t really come as a surprise.

 And don’t expect the RS3 Saloon to feel quite as agile or involving to drive as something like a BMW M2.
 Its steering isn’t quite as communicative and the BMW’s rear-wheel drive makes it more enjoyable to drive hard on the limit.
-The Audi counters with better grip from its all-wheel-drive ensuring reliable performance in tricky conditions, if not the last word in handling prowess.
+The Audi counters with better grip from its all-wheel drive, ensuring reliable performance in tricky conditions, if not the last word in outright fun.